Markpayne01/splitwise2ynab/README.md

 # Splitwise to YNAB Integration

  A Python script to integrate Splitwise with YNAB (You Need A Budget).
-The script retrieves the last 2 days of expenses from your Splitwise account, formats them to match YNAB's transaction format, and imports them into your YNAB budget.
+The script retrieves recent expenses from your Splitwise account, formats them to match YNAB's transaction format, and imports them into your YNAB budget.

 ## Features